lashleykeith/linuxconfiguration/README.md

 - Create a file to safely customize the fail2ban functionality: `$ sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local`.
 - Open the jail.local and edit it:`$ sudo nano /etc/fail2ban/jail.local`.
 Set the destemail field to admin user's email address.

+31. Configure cron scripts to automatically manage package updates
+-  Install unattended-upgrades if not already installed:  `$ sudo apt-get install unattended-upgrades`.
+-  To enable it, do: `$ sudo dpkg-reconfigure --priority=low unattended-upgrade`

 **Now we are going to deploy the catalog application**